vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

 I conceptualize security as being about layers of defense against attackers, both intentional attackers and accidental intruders.
-To my mind, security is about being able to make strong statements of the form "Even if A is compromised, B will still not be compromised" where A and B are "near" each other in some sense.
+To my mind, security is about being able to make strong statements of the form "Even if A is broken/misconfigured/compromised, B will still not be compromised" where A and B are "near" each other in some sense.
 So, security isn't just about having a strong outer defense, but also about inner decoupling to the extent possible.

 ## Firewall / security group

+This is relevant both for security against leakage and for security against manipulation.

+Here, in the language of "Even if A is broken/misconfigured/compromised, B will still not be compromised", we
+have:

+* A = misconfigured or vulnerable service running on the web server
+* B = outsiders can take advantage of the misconfiguration

 ### The concept of firewall / security group: an outer layer of defense